isc-projects/kea/doc/guide/dhcp4-srv.rst

 According to :ref:`RFC 2131 <https://tools.ietf.org/html/rfc2131>`,
-servers should send values for T1 and T2 that are 50% and 87.5% of the lease lifetime, repsectively.
+servers should send values for T1 and T2 that are 50% and 87.5% of the lease lifetime, respectively.
 By default, kea-dhcp4 does not send either value.
 It can be configured to send values that are specified explicitly or that are calculated as percentages of the lease time.
 The server's behavior is governed by a combination of configuration